basespace/PicardSpace/README.md

 PicardSpace
 ===========

-A website that runs Picard tools for BaseSpace.
+A sample website that runs Picard tools for BaseSpace using the BaseSpace API.

 Setup